 - Fuel economy ratings

 What other information does the VIN report provide?

 Understanding the correct specifications of a vehicle helps one gain a better understanding of the vehicle in question.
 However, a history report will allow a more detailed evaluation of the vehicle and reduce the risk of purchasing one at a suspiciously low price.

 A VIN lookup provides access to theft records from law enforcement agencies, registration and inspection dates, vehicle title information, mileage records, and information about specific model issues and vehicle damage.

-Details about recall campaigns for a specific car are included in a vehicle’s history report.
 Can my VIN number tell me what model I have?

 Yes.
 VINs allow us to identify the manufacturer and model of our vehicles.

 Can I find out who the vehicle owner is by using the VIN?